ViaScientific/vfdocs/docs/ViaFoundry/run.md

 1.  **Run Environment:** The environment, discussed in the [profile](profile.md) page, within which you'd like to conduct your run.
-2.  **Work Directory:** Full path of the directory where Nextflow runs will be executed. (e.g. ``/home/newuser/workdir``)
+2.  **Work Directory:** Full path of the directory where Foundry runs will be executed. (e.g. ``/home/newuser/workdir``)
 3.  **Inputs:** Various values and files, specifying which data will be processed and how (i.e. whether single-end vs. paired-end